Frequently Asked Questions

 -

-The process starts as soon as you send us your reservation form — or let us know in any other way that you’d like to join.
+The process starts as soon as you send us your application form — or let us know in any other way that you’d like to join.

 If we haven’t met yet, we will start with a screening call.
 This gives us a chance to get to know each other a little and see whether working with us is a good match for you.